Two-dimensional nonlinear Schr\"odinger equations with potential and dispersion given by arbitrary functions: Reductions and exact solutions: Solutions and reductions of the nonlinear Schr odinger equation in the Cartesian coordinate system

+{where $C_1$ \arb.
+Since the function $h$ must be real, the right-hand side of the relation \eqref{eq06*****} must be nonnegative, which leads to the condition }

-which after resolution with respect to the derivative $h'_x$ is reduced to a first-order ODE with separable variables.
+{The first integral~\eqref{eq06*****},} after resolution with respect to the derivative $h'_x$, is reduced to a first-order ODE with separable variables.
 Integrating this equation, we obtain the general solution of equation \eqref{new02} in implicit form

 where $C_1$ and $C_2$ are arbitrary constants, $h=rf(r)$, and $dh=[f(r)+rf'(r)]\,dr$.